averykhoo/recipes/in-progress/pink-sauce-pasta.md

 9. keep adding pasta water and reducing until everything looks cooked
 10. add cream
 11. cheese and salt to taste
+12. add a bit more chicken stock if it's too sticky/starchy
+13. serve with pine nuts and maybe basil leaves